TohaRhymes/bioGWAS/readme.md

 -d /dependencies.yaml
 ```

 All other flags can be changed.
-To read manual, simply run:
+To read manual, simply run with flag `--help`:

 ```bash
 docker run \